BC Business

 Word on the street: “As a developer of the best undeveloped uranium asset, we see NexGen as having significant leverage to the long-term uranium market recovery, although shares are close to fairly valued,” RBC Dominion Securities analysts Andrew D. Wong and Stephen Morton wrote in a report on September 2.
 In the week since, NXE has overshot their $7 price target.

 Coming and going: Insider filings reveal that in late August, Absolute Software Corp.
 (TSX:ABST) president and CEO Christy Wyatt bought 9,100 shares of the Vancouver-based company, at a cost of more than $100,000.
-Insider purchases of this sort are considered a bullish signal for retail investors because, well, the CEO, of all people, ought to know when its a good time to buy.
+Insider purchases of this sort are considered a bullish signal for retail investors because, well, the CEO, of all people, ought to know when it‘s a good time to buy.
 We profiled Absolute in this space in June.